azarboon/cheat-sheet-aws/README.md

 To authenticate at CloudFront edge use Lambda@edge

+Remember that federation is different from assume role.

 Services that enable enable federation:
 * AWS SSO: define federated access permissions for your users based on their group memberships in a single centralized directory
 * AWS IAM: If you use multiple directories, or want to manage the permissions based on user attributes, consider AWS IAM as your design alternative

-Onprem Federation (SSO): You cannot assume a role, instead you must use federation (e.g. SAML 2.0 + AWS STS gives users temporary access without using IAM credentials).
+Onprem Federation (SSO): SAML 2.0 Identity provider + AWS STS gives users temporary access WITHOUT using IAM credentials.
 If your onprem IdP doesn’t support SAML 2.0, you need to use a Custom Identity Broker, which authenticates users, calls STS to obtain temporary credentials, then calls AWS federation endpoint and supply temporary credentials to request a sign-in token.
 Then you you can construct a URL with the token and give the URL to users, with which they can access AWS resources and console.

 To sync data across mobile and webapps in real time: AppSync / Cognito Sync (which requires Cognito federated identity pool (not User Pools) to work)